freiremelgiz/ECE532-FinalProject/README.md

 In summary, the changes allow the training of neural networks to start from random values and converge to different minima each runtime.
 However, the `IterReg` feature will only store the best-performing weights.

 ## Neural Network Classification
 A neural network with one hidden layer and enough nodes can be used to approximate any function.
-I use this theorem to train a neural network to approximate a complex decision boundary for my datasets.
+I use this theorem to train a neural network to approximate a complex decision boundary for each dataset.
 The objective function I minimized to train the neural network is the Squared Error Loss:

 ![formula](https://render.githubusercontent.com/render/math?math=min_\mathbf{w}\sum_{i=1}^N\frac{1}{2}%28\hat{y}_i-y_i%29^2)